Cellular Components of the Immune System

 Mast Cells

-Mucosal mast cell granules contain tryptase and chondroitin sulfate; connective tissue mast cell granules contain tryptase, chymase, and heparin.
-By releasing these mediators, mast cells play a key role in generating protective acute inflammatory responses.
-Basophils and mast cells are the source of type I hypersensitivity reactions associated with atopic allergy.
+Basophils and mast cells are the source of type I hypersensitivity reactions associated with atopic allergy (4).
 They have high-affinity receptors for IgE called Fc-epsilon RI (FcεRI).
-Degranulation can be triggered by cross-linking of IgE receptors or by the anaphylatoxin complement fragments C3a and C5a.
+Mast cell or basophil degranulation can be triggered by cross-linking of IgE receptors or by the anaphylatoxin complement fragments C3a and C5a.

 Natural Killer (NK) Cells

-Typical natural killer (NK) cells belong to a category of cells collectively referred to as innate lymphoid cells (which also includes ILC1, ILC2, and ILC3).
-NK cells constitute 5 to 15% of peripheral blood mononuclear cells and have a round nucleus and granular cytoplasm.
+NK cells constitute 5 to 15% of peripheral blood mononuclear cells and have a round nucleus and granular cytoplasm (1).
 They induce apoptosis in infected or abnormal cells by a number of pathways.
 Like other innate lymphoid cells, they lack antigen-specific receptors; however, some NK cells have a form of immunologic memory.

 NK cells can also secrete several cytokines (eg, IFN-gamma, IL-1, TNF-alpha); they are a major source of IFN-gamma.
-By secreting IFN-gamma, NK cells can influence the acquired immune system by promoting differentiation of type 1 helper T (Th1) cells and inhibiting that of type 2 helper (Th2) cells.
+By secreting IFN-gamma, NK cells can influence the acquired immune system by promoting the differentiation of type 1 helper T (Th1) cells and inhibiting that of type 2 helper (Th2) cells.

 Polymorphonuclear Leukocytes

-Polymorphonuclear leukocytes, also called granulocytes because their cytoplasm contains granules, include
+Polymorphonuclear leukocytes, also called granulocytes because their cytoplasm contains granules, include:

 • Neutrophils